 where $\mu_{n,m}=\frac{n^\beta\widehat{\mu}_{f'}(t_{\la,m})}{\widehat{\mu}_{f'}'(t_{\la,m})}$ and $\sigma^2_{n,m}=\frac{n\varphi_{11,m}^{-1}\widehat{\sigma}^2_{f'}(t_{\la,m})}{\widehat{\mu}_{f'}'(t_{\la,m})^2}$.

 Moreover, letting $r=r_1 \wedge r_2$, we have

-\end{thm} \begin{remark} The LAN property established in Theorem~\ref{thm:LAN} exhibits two differences compared to classical LAN properties (Section 7, \cite{van2000asymptotic}, \cite{kleijn2012bernstein}), in part owing to the adopted unconventional encompassing approach along with the semiparametric problem under consideration.
-First, the inflation term $n^{1-2\beta}\varphi_{11,m}^{-1}$ does not show up in classical semiparametric LAN expansions, and points to complications in rate calculation that integrate properties of $K$ and the choice of $\lambda$ through $\varphi_{11,m}$.
+\end{thm} \begin{remark} The LAN property in Theorem~\ref{thm:LAN} exhibits two differences compared to classical LAN properties (Section 7, \cite{van2000asymptotic}, \cite{kleijn2012bernstein}), in part owing to the adopted unconventional encompassing approach along with the semiparametric problem under consideration.
+First, the inflation term $n^{1-2\beta}\varphi_{11,m}^{-1}$ is absent in classical semiparametric LAN expansions, pointing to complications in the rate calculation that integrate properties of $K$ and the choice of $\lambda$ through $\varphi_{11,m}$.
 Second, our expansion is specific to $t_{\la, m}$, a local extremum of $f_{\la}$, with varying quantities $\mu_{n, m}$ and $\sigma^2_{n, m}$.
 As a result, the posterior distribution cannot be approximated by a Gaussian after a homogeneous rescaling of the parameter across $\mX$; this reminds us of the \textit{localized} feature of local extrema, and suggests localized rescaling within a small interval centered at $t_m$.
-Unlike existing work in semiparametric Bayes where the posterior distribution will converge to a single Gaussian, a multi-modal posterior distribution in the form of a mixture of normal distributions is expected. \end{remark}
+Unlike existing work in semiparametric Bayes where the posterior distribution converges to a single Gaussian, a multi-modal posterior distribution in the form of a mixture of normal distributions is expected. \end{remark}